 Road cyclists are particularly in danger if they are “doored” – when a driver or passenger opens their car door into a bike lane, often causing a full-speed collision with the cyclist and sometimes forcing them into the path of another vehicle.
 With the connected helmet, when a driver or passenger opens their door, real-time video from the bike helmet is sent over 5G and analysed in a cloud platform, where the opening car door hazard is identified.
 The platform then pushes down an audio alert to the rider to react it time, thanks to the super low-latency connectivity offered by Telstra’s 5G network.

 In Melbourne alone, it’s estimated that the popularity of riding soared by 270% following the onset of the pandemic.
 Sadly, in the months between September and November 2020, one food delivery rider was killed every 11 days in Australia.
-This is a world-wide problem too, with more and more people taking to peddle power to tackle city congestion, climate change and general fitness, so we will be expecting to see other 5G networks follow suit and help make roads safer for cyclists.
+And whilst many people tend to focus on potential 5G dangers, technology such as this will actually save lives.
+This is a world-wide problem, too, with more and more people taking to peddle power to tackle city congestion, climate change and general fitness, so we will be expecting to see other 5G networks follow suit and help make roads safer for cyclists.